 Electricity can make circuits work and can be controlled to perform useful functions.

-- List examples of appliances that run on electricity. - Construct a simple circuit and name its components. - Sort materials into conductors and insulators, identifying metals as conductors.
+- List examples of appliances that run on electricity. - Construct a simple circuit and name its components.

-observations of animals.
+questions, e.g. based on observations of animals.

 Pupils can display data using labelled diagrams, keys, tables and bar charts